oatlog/oatlog/doc/planning_report/main.typ

 later.
 The unlocking aspect is traditionally partially handled by running important passes multiple times, interleaved with others, but this is computationally inefficient and does not address the inherent order dependence of destructive rewrites.
 This is called the phase ordering problem.
-Additionally, ad-hoc passes implemented as arbitrary transforms on the compiler's intermediate representation are difficult to model formally and to prove correct.
+Additionally, ad-hoc passes, implemented as arbitrary transforms on the compiler's intermediate representation, are difficult to model formally and to prove correct.

 The unlocking half of the issue can be avoided by replacing global rewrite passes with local rewrites.
-These local rewrites can be expressed within some framework that tracks dependencies and thus incrementally applies them until reaching a fix point.
+These local rewrites can be expressed within some framework that tracks dependencies and thus incrementally applies them until reaching a fixpoint.
 This avoids the computational inefficiency of having to reprocess the entire code with repeated passes, while at the same time not missing rewrites unlocked by other rewrites.
 This is called peephole rewriting and it lets us apply monotonic rewrites to improve the program #footnote[Sea of Nodes is a compiler IR design that represents both data flow and control flow as expressions with no side effects, making it especially suited to peephole rewriting @son.].
-At the same time, an optimization paradigm based on algebraic rewrites eases formally modelling programs and proving the correctness of optimizations.
+At the same time, an optimization paradigm based on algebraic rewrites eases formally modeling programs and proving the correctness of optimizations.

 Peephole rewriting does however not avoid the issue of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
 Since one rewrite can unlock other beneficial rewrites later, one cannot select them greedily.
-This could be handled with a slow backtracking search, but most compilers instead do this heuristically.
+This could be handled with a slow backtracking search, but most compilers do this heuristically instead.

 E-graphs and equality saturation (EqSat) are techniques that can be used to augment peephole rewriting to make it nondestructive.
-They allow multiple rewrites of a value, committing to one only after all rewrites have been searched while not duplicating work post-branch like a backtracking search would.
+They allow multiple rewrites of a value, committing to one only after all rewrites have been searched while not duplicating work post-branch as a backtracking search would.

 E-graphs are data structures capable of compactly representing an exponential number of expressions